ndaneil/interactive-3d-screen/README.md

 ## How to create a 3D screen

-The solution consists of two major parts: detecting the orientation of the face relative to the screen and changing the 3D projection based on the orientation.
+The solution consists of two major parts: detecting the position of the face relative to the screen and changing the 3D projection based on the position of the face.
 In more granular steps, the solution consists of the following steps:

 <p align="center"><img src="./images/steps.png" width="80%"></p>

 An image is recorded using a webcam.
 Then the face of the person is detected on the frame, followed by the localization of the face landmarks, which includes the eyes.
 Face detection can be achieved with neural networks, here is where I will utilize AMD's Ryzen AI technology.
-Then the eyes locations are transformed to 3D coordinates relative to the display.
+Then the eye positions are transformed to 3D coordinates relative to the display.
 Finally, there is a need for signal smoothing before modifying the projection to match the viewer's orientation.

 To preserve the illusion of depth, all steps of the process need to be executed within milliseconds.
 Ideally all of the steps should be executed in less than 33ms to render at least 30 frames per second.